DakPro/low_power_speech_recognition/README.md

 ## Table of evaluated models

-RTF - Real-Time Factor = transcription time / audio length sRTF - Streaming Real-Time Factor =  transcription time / speech length
+*RTF* - Real-Time Factor = transcription time / audio length.

+*sRTF* - Streaming Real-Time Factor =  transcription time / speech length.

+*UPL* - User Perceived Latency, or latency = average time it takes for a spoken word to get displayed.
+For models with segmental transcription, the result for the start of a segment is taken.

 | Model               | sRTF on rPi 4 | RTF on rPi 4 | UPL*, seconds | WER on SPGISpeech | WER on Earnings22 | WER on AMI |
 |---------------------|---------------|--------------|---------------|-------------------|-------------------|------------|